kubesphere/community/developer-guide/development/controller-mamager-quickstart.md

 To implement a controller, you should define your API Groups, Versions, and Kinds firstly.
 Please read more about the [Kubernetes API Conventions](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#websockets-and-spdy) if you want to understand those concepts deeper.

-For example, the `Group` Kind that was defined under `iam.kubershpere.io` API Group as below:
+For an example, the `Group` Kind that was defined under `iam.kubershpere.io` API Group as below:

 ```golang
 // +genclient:nonNamespaced